abubakar-shaikh-dev/weather-app-react-laravel/README.md

 4. The weather details will be displayed on the screen, including the temperature, humidity, wind speed, and weather conditions.

-   **Note:** Make sure you have a stable internet connection to retrieve accurate weather information.
+   **Note:** Make sure you have a stable internet connection to retrieve accurate

-Please note that it is important to create an OpenWeather account and obtain an API key to access their API.
-Here are the steps to create an OpenWeather account and obtain the API key:

-1. Visit the OpenWeather website: [https://openweathermap.org](https://openweathermap.org).

-2. Click on the "Sign Up" button located at the top right corner of the page.

-3. Fill in the required details and create your account.

-4. After successfully creating the account, log in to the OpenWeather website.

-5. Go to your account dashboard and locate the API keys section.

-6

-.
-Generate a new API key by providing a name for your key and selecting the appropriate subscription plan.

-7. Copy the generated API key and use it to replace `[OpenWeather API Key]` in the `.env` file of the Laravel backend.
+ weather information.

 That's it!
 You have completed the installation, setup, and usage process for the Weather App.
 If you encounter any issues or have further questions, please don't hesitate to reach out for assistance at [shaikhabubakar2380@gmail.com].